Branded Links, everyone else is using them… Are you?

 You share posts you’ve found helpful.
 Recommend videos that made you laugh.
-Comment on presentations and other content too.
-And occasionally even slag some authors (well.. only if they deserved it, of course).
+Comment on presentations and other content too and occasionally even slag some authors (only if they deserved it, of course).

-But do you know that unless you use a branded domain to tell others about this content, you’re missing out on a massive marketing and branding opportunity?
+But did you know that unless you use a branded domain to tell others about this content, you’re missing out on a massive marketing and branding opportunity?

-And by using generic shortlink you’re also actively promoting other brands instead of yours.
+By using generic short links you’re also actively promoting other brands instead of your own.